Sukhjot-13/ats-resume-builder/README.md

 *   **Unused Component Props**: The `TextView` component in `src/components/preview/TextView.js` fetches its content from a test route and does not use its `resumeData` and `template` props.
 This component seems to be for debugging purposes and should be updated to use the props if it's intended for production use.
 *   **Hardcoded Template Names**: The `TemplateSelector` component has hardcoded template names.
 It would be better to fetch the list of available templates from the server.
 *   **Error Handling**: The error handling in some of the API routes could be improved to provide more specific error messages to the client.
+*   **Centralize AI Logic**: The AI-related services (`aiResumeEditorService.js`, `contentGenerationService.js`, `resumeParsingService.js`) all instantiate their own `GoogleGenerativeAI` client.
+This could be centralized into a single module to handle the Gemini API interaction, improving maintainability and configuration management.
+*   **Improve Error Handling**: The error handling in the API routes is basic.
+A more robust error handling strategy could be implemented using custom error classes and a middleware to handle errors consistently across the application.
+*   **Refactor `proxy.js` Middleware**: The `src/proxy.js` middleware is quite large and handles multiple concerns (API proxying, protected routes, login redirect).
+It could be broken down into smaller, more focused middlewares for better separation of concerns and easier maintenance.
+*   **Environment Variable Validation**: Implement validation for environment variables at application startup to ensure all required variables are set, preventing runtime errors.
+Libraries like `zod` can be used for this.
+*   **Dynamic Template Loading**: The `TemplateSelector` component currently hardcodes template names.
+It would be beneficial to dynamically load the list of available templates from the server or file system, allowing for easier addition or removal of templates.

+### Authentication System Improvements
+*   **Stricter Input Validation**: Implement robust validation for `email` and `otp` inputs to ensure they are in the correct format.
+*   **Rate Limiting**: Introduce rate limiting on the OTP verification endpoint to prevent brute-force attacks.
+*   **More Secure OTP Generation**: Use a cryptographically secure random number generator (e.g., `crypto.randomInt`) for generating OTPs to enhance security.
+*   **Enhanced Token Security**: Consider implementing token blacklisting for immediate session revocation and refresh token replay detection to further secure the token-based authentication.
+*   **Granular Roles and Permissions**: Expand the simple role system into a more granular Role-Based Access Control (RBAC) system to manage user permissions more effectively.
+*   **CSRF Protection**: Implement a robust CSRF protection mechanism, such as the double-submit cookie pattern, to protect against Cross-Site Request Forgery attacks.
+*   **Security Headers**: Add more security-related HTTP headers (`Content-Security-Policy`, `Strict-Transport-Security`, etc.) to harden the application against common web vulnerabilities.
+*   **Improved Logging and Monitoring**: Enhance logging in the authentication routes to provide more detailed information for security auditing and debugging purposes.

 ## Setup and Running the Project